 Where do you get the instructors?

 So, Colleges, wake up.
-There are quite a few old design draftsman out there with an abundance of 3D CAD and form, fit and function knowledge just waiting to be tapped.
+There are quite a few old design draftsman out there with an abundance of 3D CAD, form, fit and function and drafting knowledge just waiting to be tapped.
 They can be used to handle this transition until the process is in place.

 Where do you get the 3D CAD?

 Onshape is now available for free to all that are interested.
 A complete curriculum could be designed around this product.
 It is on the cloud available from every computer, Apple or MS.